 This can be extremely unhealthy.

 Unplugging is important.
 To do this, as a remote worker you’ll need to create boundaries that help separate work from regular life.
-Or else, potentially pay the price of burn out, social isolation, even depression.
+Or else, potentially pay the price of burnout, social isolation, and even depression.

 Decide when you’re working, and stop once your day is done.
 That way, you won’t work from sunup to sundown.